shaqed/writeups/htb_pwn_ropme/writeup.md

 ### Note to self

 This challenge was more difficult that I've expected.
 At first glance I noticed the buffer overflow and thought immediately that I solved it, silly me.
-I feel like this challenge was more practical than it was "difficult" in a sense that it was hard to solve, never the less - I have learnt a lot
+I feel like this challenge was more practical than it was "difficult" in a sense that it was not that hard to solve, but it was rather hard to implement everything and put it all together.

 * Stack alignment is a thing when calling functions, **remember that next time you decide to mess around with calls**
 * Leaking addresses can be done not just with format string exploit, but with ROPing to `puts` as well!